-These Aussie products not only help you keep on top of those tasks – as well as the daily, weekly and as-needed cleaning you should do all year round – they’re non-toxic, plant-based, cruelty-free, and in containers that are either refillable, recyclable or plastic-free.
+These Aussie products not only help you keep on top of those daily, weekly, and as-needed-cleaning you should do all year round – they’re also non-toxic, plant-based, cruelty-free, and in containers that are either refillable, recyclable or plastic-free.

 Native Australian flora and botanicals continue to have a moment: they’re on restaurant menus, in local gin, used in skincare and also in cleaning products.
 Run out of Sydney, Koala Eco uses aromatherapy-grade essential oils to make products like a lemon-myrtle-and-mandarin kitchen cleaner, peppermint glass cleaner, eucalyptus-and-rosemary laundry wash, lemon-scented tea tree surface spray and more.
 Each one is plant-based, non-toxic and cruelty-free, plus packaged in 100 per cent recycled (and recyclable) bottles.
 It doesn’t hurt that the labels are aesthetically pleasing, too.

 You can find Cove products at your local supermarket, easily identified by the swish aluminium bottles, colourful minimalist labels and cute refill pouches.
 Its main products – laundry liquid, all-purpose spray, glass and window spray, bathroom and shower spray, and dishwasher tablets – are all plant-based, cruelty-free and manufactured in a solar-powered factory in Melbourne.
 And once you have the core bottles, refills are only $3.50.